What to expect in the IELTS Exam

 The world’s leading test of English language proficiency, IELTS is not difficult in itself.
 The IELTS full form is the International English Language Testing System and in less than 3 hours, it assesses your abilities in listening, reading, writing and speaking.
-The exam conditions, including the length and format of each part, the types of questions and tasks included, the methodology used to correct the test and so on, are standardized.
+The exam conditions, including the length and format of each part of the IELTS syllabus, the types of questions and tasks included, the methodology used to correct the test and so on, are standardized.
 That simply means that the same conditions apply to everyone who takes the test and the types of questions in each section are predictable.
 You can trust it.
 IELTS materials, including practice tests, are abundant.

 Is IELTS easy?
 Well, nothing worth doing is ever easy but we are here to help.
 The best advice practically writes itself.
 Here’s a brief checklist:

 - become very familiar with the format of each part of the test